Holiday Travel Tips: How to Reduce Stress, Save Money

 - Charge your phone and other devices the night before departure.

 - Make a list or two and delegate responsibilities.

 - Set realistic expectations and small goals.

 - Smile and laugh often.
-Some studies show smiling and laughing often reduce stress, anxiety and calm heart rates.
+Some studies show smiling and laughing often reduce stress, anxiety and calms heart rates.